Cog-Creators/Red-DiscordBot/docs/framework_audio.rst

 .. attributetable:: redbot.core.audio.Player

 .. note:: This class wraps various lavalink.Player methods and meanwhile interacts with RED's
           inbuilt config and databases.
-It is instantiated for you on startup and thus shouldn't be instantiated manually. :py:meth:`Audio.player` returns that class instance for you.
+This class shouldn't be instantiated manually.
+Use :py:meth:`audio.connect` to do so.
+The presence of this object guarantees that the bot is connected to a voice channel in the current guild

 .. autoclass:: redbot.core.audio.Player
     :members: